Knowledge Hub

 How long does the process take?

-The regulator has 60 working days to consider request for consent to the change in control.
+The regulator has 60 working days to consider a request for consent to the change in control.
 The clock starts once the regulator acknowledges receipt of a ‘complete’ application.

 In the past, the FCA has struggled to meet the 60-day deadline.
 Although this problem now seems to have been mostly resolved, it’s worth checking the Financial Conduct Authority updates page if your application is taking longer than expected.